Qualifications and Experience

 Approaches to Therapy

 Catherine is a trained and experienced Cognitive Behavioural Therapist, and utilises Motivational Interviewing to help clients overcome blockages to change.
+More recently she has included EMDR (Eye Movement Desensitisation and Reprocessing) as part of her practice.

 CBT is a goal oriented and solution focused method that addresses unhelpful or dysfunctional thoughts, emotions, and behaviours to bring about change.
 CBT is well researched and effective in the treatment of a range of issues, including depression, and anxiety.

 Motivational Interviewing is a client-centred counselling approach for bringing about behaviour change by helping clients to explore and resolve their ambivalence about a particular issue.
 The application of Motivational Interviewing techniques has been useful in the areas of mental health and addiction.
+EMDR is an evidence based therapy designed to alleviate the impact of traumatic experiences on an individual’s functioning.

 Catherine has a particular interest in using the principles of neuro-plasticity (changing the brain by changing thoughts and behaviours) to support real and lasting emotional change.